Scientific Advisory Board

 LQTS Advisor

-Dr. Nattel received his MD from McGill University in 1974 and trained in Internal Medicine and Clinical Pharmacology at McGill between 1974 and 1978.
-He obtained Cardiology clinical and basic research training at Indiana University and University of Pennsylvania (1978-1981) before joining the faculty at McGill in 1981.
-In 1987, he transferred to the University of Montreal and Montreal Heart Institute, where he directed the Research Center between 1990 and 2004.
-He is presently Paul-David Chair in Cardiovascular Electrophysiology at the University of Montreal and Director of the Electrophysiology Research Program at the Montreal Heart Institute, where he continues to practice clinical cardiology.
+In 1987, Dr. Nattel transferred to the University of Montreal and the Montreal Heart Institute, where he directed the Research Center from 1990 to 2004.
+He currently holds the Paul-David Chair in Cardiovascular Electrophysiology at the University of Montreal and serves as Director of the Electrophysiology Research Program at the Montreal Heart Institute, where he continues to practice clinical cardiology.

-He is Editor in Chief of the Canadian Journal of Cardiology, Associate Editor of Heart Rhythm and an Editor of the Journal of Physiology, and is on the editorial board of Circulation Arrhythmia and Electrophysiology, Circulation Research, Cardiovascular Research, Journal of Molecular and Cellular Cardiology, Journal of Cardiovascular Pharmacology, Nature Reviews in Cardiology and Drugs.
-His research focuses on clinically-relevant mechanisms of cardiac bioelectricity, particularly atrial fibrillation, proarrhythmia, cardiac remodeling, ion channel molecular physiology and mechanisms of drug action.
+Dr. Nattel is the Editor-in-Chief of the Canadian Journal of Cardiology, Associate Editor of Heart Rhythm, and serves on the editorial boards of Journal of Physiology, Circulation Arrhythmia and Electrophysiology, Circulation Research, Cardiovascular Research, Journal of Molecular and Cellular Cardiology, Journal of Cardiovascular Pharmacology, Nature Reviews in Cardiology, and Drugs.

 Marco Perez, MD